mwaskom/seaborn/doc/introduction.rst

 functions directly to draw simpler plots already available through the ``pyplot`` namespace.
-Further, the seaborn functions aim to make plots that are reasonably "production ready" (including extracting semantic information from Pandas objects to add informative labels), but full customization will reqiure changing attributes on the matplotlib objects directly.
+Further, the seaborn functions aim to make plots that are reasonably "production ready" (including extracting semantic information from Pandas objects to add informative labels), but full customization will require changing attributes on the matplotlib objects directly.
 The combination of seaborn's high-level interface and matplotlib's customizability and wide range of backends makes it easy to generate publication-quality figures.